Souvikns/asyncapi-parser/README.md

 # AsyncAPI Parser for rust

-AsyncAPI parser for rust.
+AsyncAPI parser written in rust.
 This project aims to implement all the functionalities in [asyncapi/parser-js](https://github.com/asyncapi/parser-js).

 ### Usage